David O. Russell's unrealized projects: FIFA pilot episode

 In 2022, O. Russell was set to direct the pilot for a Paramount+ limited series titled FIFA, set in the world of pro-soccer.
 Paramount also had a first-op deal with Russell to direct two other projects in addition to FIFA.

 Super Toys

 In 2023, Keke Palmer and Sacha Baron Cohen were announced to star in Russell's Super Toys, an original screenplay.
 The film is a period piece set in the 1970s that follows two toy sales representatives who find themselves "on a life-and-death mission to save themselves, their marriage and their live-wire 12-year-old daughter while on the road in Middle America."
 It was being pitched at the European Film Market in February that year, with FilmNation Entertainment handling international sales.

 Untitled Linda Ronstadt biopic

 In January 2024, it was announced that Selena Gomez would portray the role of Linda Ronstadt in an untitled biopic to be directed by Russell, based on the memoir Simple Dreams.

+Get Smart reboot

+In April 2024, Warner Bros. was reported to be rebooting Get Smart, with Russell in talks to direct, and John Mulaney interested in starring as Maxwell Smart.
+In September 2026, it was confirmed that Mulaney was indeed eyeing the role.